-- The RSC will occupy space in Midtown Atlanta, directly across from Emory’s Midtown Hospital.
-The space will include medical clinics, a family resilience center, shared laboratory space, flexible offices for visiting scholars, a theater and gallery, a food pharmacy providing whole healthy foods, and a Soccer in the Streets field.
+- The RSC will occupy space in the heart of Downtown Atlanta.
+The space will include medical clinics, a family resilience center, shared laboratory space, flexible offices for visiting scholars, a theater and gallery, and a food pharmacy providing whole healthy foods.

 - The RSC brings together the strengths of Emory Operations, Sustainability, and Campus Planning to create more ties to the City of Atlanta and regional governmental entities, as envisioned in the One Emory Strategic Plan.

 - The RSC is funded through strategic corporate engagement, providing seed funding as well as ongoing operational funding for the Collaboratory.